 The movie takes a second turn, as Harvey becomes jaded at the death of Rachel (also his love interest).
 He becomes the comic character of “two face.”
 He starts killing people responsible for Rachel’s death by flipping a coin.
 Meanwhile the Joker has rigged two boats both escaping the city with explosives and one button each.
 He claims by pushing the button, the other boat will explode, and if one does not push the button both boats will explode at midnight, but neither boat pushes the button.
 Bruce Wayne finds Batman using illegal and immoral surveillance technology (in reference to our contemporary concerns regarding privacy and technocracy).
 The police apprehend the Joker but he praises the fact that Gotham will destroy itself upon finding out the truth about Harvey Dent and his turn to evil.
 At the end, Batman has a standoff with Dent as he threatens to kill Gordon’s family, and Batman kills Dent.
 He persuades Gordon to let Batman take the fall for the evil acts, so thus the villain becomes the hero for the sake of the city, and the hero (Batman) runs into hiding.
 The Batman becomes a symbol.

 The Dark Knight is the great superhero film of our generation, far exceeding expectations.
-It is one of the great films of the 2010s and a Christopher Nolan masterpiece.
+It is one of the great films of the 2010s and another triumph from Christopher Nolan.